 Note that the lateral derivatives, d_L and d_R must be second-order to achieve third-order reconstruction for sufficiently smooth fields.
-For unequal grid spacing, the most straightforward approach to second-order derivative estimates is to reconstruct a third-order accurate parabola, $P_3(x)$ across the 3-cell stencil, $I{i-1} \cup I_i \cup I{i+1}$, (whose primitive matches the cell means) and differentiate it at the left and right cell boundary locations: $d_L = P'3(x{i-1/2})$ and $d_R = P'3(x{i+1/2})$.
-This polynomial $P_3(x)$ is identical to $P{EXACT}(x)$ in Appendix A. Additionally, for any method which uses second-order lateral derivative approximations for reconstruction (e.g. PHM and PDHM), this is how those derivatives are computed in the meridional direction.
+For unequal grid spacing, the most straightforward approach to second-order derivative estimates is to reconstruct a third-order accurate parabola, $P_3(x)$, across the three-cell stencil, $I{i-1} \cup I_i \cup I{i+1}$ (the primitive of which matches the cell means), and differentiate it at the left and right cell boundary locations: $d{\rm L} = P'3(x{i-1/2})$ and $d{\rm R} = P'3(x{i+1/2})$.
+This polynomial $P_3(x)$ is identical to $P{\rm EXACT}(x)$ in Appendix A. Additionally, for any method that uses second-order lateral derivative approximations for reconstruction (e.g. PHM and PDHM), this is how those derivatives are computed in the meridional direction.

-Now, the centred derivative estimate, d_C , is all that is left to calculate.
+Now, the centred derivative estimate, $d{\rm C}$, is all that is left to calculate.
 This estimate is what acts to limit the local total variation (LTV) of the parabola to achieve an essentially non-oscillatory reconstruction.
-A naive choice would be the simple arithmetic mean, $d_C = (d_L + d_R)/2$, but this does not bound the LTV.
+A naive choice would be the simple arithmetic mean, $d{\rm C} = (d{\rm L} + d{\rm R})/2$, but this does not bound the LTV.
 ABC03 used instead the harmonic mean of Marquina (1994):

 This provided a satisfactorily limited parabola.
-More recently, however, a generalised mean, Powereno_p, (see Serna and Marquina, 2004 and Serna, 2006) has been developed defining the centred derivative as a power-limited mean of the lateral derivatives given by:
+More recently, however, a generalized mean, Powereno_p, (Serna and Marquina, 2004; Serna, 2006) has been developed defining the centred derivative as a power-limited mean of the lateral derivatives given by

-2.3 Modified Piecewise Parabolic Method (M-PPM)
+2.3.
+Modified piecewise parabolic method (M-PPM)

 It is well known that the original PPM limiter of Colella and Woodward (1984) degrades the reconstruction to first-order accuracy at all extrema in order to preserve monotonicity.
 Recently, a modified limiter for PPM was developed in Colella and Sekora (2008) for uniform grid spacing.
 This limiter gives improved accuracy at extrema via a non-oscillatory (not strictly monotonic) limiting based on second derivative information.
 However, the extension of this limiter to a non-uniform grid spacing is not trivial.

-Therefore, here we present a new and different approach to improved PPM accuracy at extrema wherein smooth extrema are reconstructed at full accuracy and non-smooth extrema are limited to avoid spurious oscillations.
-To mathematically indicate the presence of a jump discontinuity at either the left or the right cell boundary, we define a "jump severity indicator", S, identical to exponentiated term in (1):
+Therefore, here we present a new and different approach to improved PPM accuracy at extrema, wherein smooth extrema are reconstructed at full accuracy and non-smooth extrema are limited to avoid spurious oscillations.
+To indicate mathematically the presence of a jump discontinuity at either the left or the right cell boundary, we define a 'jump severity indicator', S, identical to the exponentiated term in Equation (1):

-Taking a geometric approach, if the magnitude of the first derivative changes very abruptly across a cell, that is a solid indicator of a jump discontinuity at which reconstructions tend most to oscillate.
-This indicator in essence
+Taking a geometric approach, if the magnitude of the first derivative changes very abruptly across a cell, that is a solid indicator of a jump discontinuity at which reconstructions tend to oscillate most.
+This indicator in essence gives an estimate of the second derivative magnitude confined to the normalized domain: $S \in [0, 1]$.
+S = 1 indicates a strong jump discontinuity, and S = 0 indicates a very smooth function.

 We want to reconstruct at full accuracy for smooth extrema and at first-order accuracy for non-smooth extrema.
 Consider the classically limited left and right interface values, u{lim}^- and u{lim}^+ , respectively.
 Also consider the left and right original interpolated interface values, u{orig}^- and u{orig}^+ , respectively.
-We thus, define the left and right interface values used in the final interpolation, u^- and u^+ , respectively as follows:
+We thus, define the left and right interface values used in the final interpolation, $u{\pi}^$ and u{π}^+ , respectively as follows: